 INTEGRATE is a project of BioLogos.
-The INTEGRATE curriculum development team includes scientists, teachers, and homeschool parents, all of whom follow Christ.
+The curriculum development team includes scientists, teachers, and homeschool parents, all of whom follow Christ.
 Science and theology content has been reviewed by experts in relevant disciplines, and all units have been field-tested in both homeschool and Christian school settings.
 Feedback from expert reviewers and pilot teachers was incorporated during multiple stages of revision to ensure scientific, theological, and pedagogical excellence.

-The BioLogos INTEGRATE project was made possible through the support of grants from the John Templeton Foundation and TBF Foundation.
-The opinions expressed on this site are those of the authors and do not necessarily reflect the views of either foundation.
-We are also grateful for financial support from the Rainbow Foundation and from individual supporters.
+BioLogos INTEGRATE was made possible through the generous financial support of the John Templeton Foundation, TBF Foundation, and other supporters.
+The opinions expressed in this resource are those of the authors and do not necessarily reflect the views of the funders.
 If you are interested in supporting BioLogos projects like INTEGRATE, please give today!